If you need a more accessible version of this website, click this button on the right.Switch to Accessible Site

 Athlete’s foot occurs when a fungal infection between the toes produces a scaly, red rash.
 Eczema is another condition that is often confused with athlete’s foot.
 However, they are two very distinct and different conditions in important respects.
 Eczema is not limited to the feet and is contagious.
 It is a chronic inflammatory skin condition.
 Both of these conditions can make the skin of the foot appear red, dry, and itchy.
 Both eczema and athlete’s foot are diagnosed by a medical professional by ultimately performing some kind of physical examination.
 In diagnosing both conditions, a medical professional might be particularly concerned with the skin and analyzing skin samples.
 It is very common for several different foot conditions to be confused with one another, although they are distinct and have separate causes and symptoms.
 If you are having trouble discerning what condition is impacting the health of your feet, consult with a podiatrist today.

 Athlete’s foot is an inconvenient condition that can be easily reduced with the proper treatment.
-If you have any concerns about your feet and ankles, contact one of our podiatrists from Port Richmond Family Footcare.
-Our doctors will treat your foot and ankle needs.
+If you have any concerns about your feet and ankles, contact Steven Spivak, DPM from Mount Holly Family Footcare.
+Our doctor will treat your foot and ankle needs.

 Athlete’s Foot: The Sole Story